HACHIMI: Scalable and Controllable Student Persona Generation via Orchestrated Agents: Introduction

 To address these challenges, we introduce HACHIMI, a theory-integrated multi-agent framework for student persona generation.
 This framework systematically addresses the three major challenges in persona generation through a collaborative \emph{Propose--Validate--Revise} workflow.
 HACHIMI internalizes structured pedagogical theories as Hard Constraints, anchors persona attributes to evidence, and enforces diversity and quota objectives to achieve cohort-level control.
 Empirically, HACHIMI achieves terriffic intrinsic controllability, and recovers cohort-level structure with a clear \textit{fidelity gradient} on CEPS and PISA 2022: alignment is strongest on school-facing constructs, yet weaker on latent well-being and family-dynamics patterns.

-Our contributions are threefold: (i) We introduce a new task: Theory-Aligned and Distribution-Controllable student persona generation, formally defining the necessary constraint frameworks and distributional objectives. (ii) We propose HACHIMI, a multi-agent “Propose-Validate-Revise” framework that automatically fuses educational theory validation with diversity governance to ensure both pedagogical validity and compliance of the personas. (iii) We will release a large-scale, theory-driven student persona dataset generated by this framework and demonstrate its significant advantages in enhancing the quality of downstream educational dialogue data synthesis.
+Our contributions are threefold: (i) We introduce a new task: Theory-Aligned and Distribution-Controllable student persona generation, formally defining the necessary constraint frameworks and distributional objectives. (ii) We propose HACHIMI, a multi-agent “Propose-Validate-Revise” framework that automatically fuses educational theory validation with diversity governance to ensure both pedagogical validity and compliance of the personas. (iii) We release a large-scale, theory-driven student persona dataset generated by this framework and show its utility for downstream educational dialogue data synthesis, connecting to broader evidence that synthesis quality and synthesis policy can matter as much as raw quantity in synthetic-data pipelines~\cite{zhao2025more,zhan2026mathsmith}.